跳到主要内容

 git switch -c <branch name> # Create and switch to a new branch

-git merge <branch name> # Merge a specified branch into the current branch
+git merge <branch name> # Merge the specified branch into the current branch

-git pull # Fetch and merge code from a remote repository into the current branch
+git pull # Pull code from the remote repository and merge it into the current branch

-git push origin <branch name> # Push local changes to a remote repository
+git push origin <branch name> # Push local changes to the remote repository

-git reset --soft HEAD~1 # Undo the most recent commit but keep the changes
+git reset --soft HEAD~1 # Undo the last commit but keep the changes

-git reset --hard HEAD~1 # Undo the most recent commit and discard the changes
+git reset --hard HEAD~1 # Undo the last commit and discard the changes

 git stash # Save uncommitted changes

-git fetch # Fetch updates from a remote repository without merging
+git fetch # Fetch updates from the remote repository, but do not merge